Empirical Framework for Cournot Oligopoly with Private Information: Supplementary Appendix: Extensions

 imply $( u-u^\prime) + (b^\prime - b ) c = 0$ and $( u - u^\prime) + (b^\prime - b ) c^\prime = 0 $.
 This is a system of two linear equations with two unknowns, $( u - u^\prime) $ and $(b^\prime - b )$.
 Since $c \neq c^\prime$, this system has a unique solution at zero: $ u - u^\prime = 0$ and $b^\prime - b = 0$.
 Thus, $(u,b ) = \left(u^\prime,b^\prime \right) $.

 \end{ex}

 Before we proceed to identify this model, we establish the existence of nondecreasing equilibrium strategies $\{ \mathfrak q_i^\mathrm{nl} (\cdot, w, u): [\underline{v}_i,\bar{v}_i] \rightarrow \mathbb R_{+} :i \in \mathscr I\}$ that satisfy for all $i \in \mathscr I$ and for each $(w,u) \in [ \underline w, \bar w ] \times [ \underline u , \bar u]$.
 Since we have that and this expression does not depend on $v_i$, existence of non-increasing equilibrium strategies follows from \citet[Corollary 2.1]{Athey2001}.
-For the purpose of developing an empirical framework, besides the existence of equilibrium strategies, strict monotonicity and continuity are required.
+Besides showing the existence of equilibrium strategies, strict monotonicity and continuity are required to develop an empirical framework.
 To our best knowledge, the theoretical literature does not provide conditions of the primitives to guarantee these properties.
-Given the empirical focus of our paper, we impose these properties in the next assumption to derive the identification results.
+Given the empirical focus of our article, we impose these properties in the next assumption to derive the identification results.